Openhab-Nodes/website/content/en/developer/design_principles.md

 #### Backwards compatibility

-Providing Long-Term-Stability variants binds developer resources that are rather spend in integrating new solutions and improving existing ones. openHAB X follows a fast-phase-out strategy.
+Providing Long-Term-Stability variants binds developer resources that are rather spend in integrating new solutions and improving existing ones.
+OHX follows a fast-phase-out strategy.

 Each component provides a versioned API and is able to run next to an older variant.
-As soon as all parts of openHAB X are migrated to a new version, the old component will be decommissioned.
+As soon as all parts of OHX are migrated to a new version, the old component will be decommissioned.

 Components are versioned according to [Semantic Versioning](https://semver.org/).